spencerpomme/codewars/cppnotes.md

 + Essential C++ (If you prefer learn as you go)

-The above only listed a small fraction of all the good resources, so please feel free to follow your own favorite:smiley:
+The above only listed a small fraction of all the good resources, so please feel free to follow your own favorite! :laughing:

 #### 1. Find min/max element in vector